Approximate Message Passing for sparse matrices with application to the equilibria of large ecological Lotka-Volterra systems: Proof of Theorem

 However, we need here a bit more than this convergence, which requires a slight modification of the approach of the previous paragraph.
-By relying on our new AMP construction stopped at a certain iteration $t$, we have that for each $e > 0$, there exists a random $\RR^{nM}$--valued vector $\bu^{(nM),t}$, and an error vector $\bs\varepsilon^{(nM),t}$ such that
+By relying on our new AMP construction, we have that for each $e > 0$, there exists an integer $t > 0$ and a random $\RR^{nM}$--valued error vector $\bs\varepsilon^{(nM),t}$ such that

 with

 Writing $\bu^{(nM),t} = \bigl[ \bu^{(nM),t}(1)^\T,\ldots, \bu^{(nM),t}(n)^\T \bigr]^\T$ with $\bu^{(nM),t}(i) = \bigl[ \bu_1^{(nM),t}(i), \ldots, \bu_{M}^{(nM),t}(i) \bigr]^\T$ and remembering that $n$ is fixed, this implies that there is $C > 0$ such that